Including Children in Holiday Family Traditions

 Candlelight in Holiday Family Traditions

 When our son was three years old, the only time he saw our town after dark was the one night of the year he was kept up—Christmas Eve.
-(When you celebrate this holiday with your in-laws, you go along with their rules and timing, even if it means driving home every time with a wound-up child in the dark!)

 “Lights!
 Lights!
 Lights!”
 Stanley would shout, pointing at the Christmas decorations on so many of our neighborhood’s lawns, all the way home.
 It must have seemed so spectacular to him, as if the world was transformed for just that night, since he was fast asleep at dusk all the other evenings of the year.